Twinklebear/Twinklebear.github.io/_posts/2013-08-18-lesson-3-sdl-extension-libraries.md

 #### Cmake
-Grab the appropriate module from [the repo](https://github.com/Twinklebear/TwinklebearDev-Lessons/tree/master/cmake) and add it do your CMake modules directory (`cmake/`).
+Grab the appropriate module from [the repo](https://github.com/Twinklebear/TwinklebearDev-Lessons/tree/master/cmake) and add it to your CMake modules directory (`cmake/`).
 You can then look up the new extension library using the same `find_package` method used to find SDL2 and include `SDL_image.h` in your source file.

 {% highlight cmake %}